-However, as the LAST RESORT – you can calculate how much C02 you generate and then donate the equivalent cost of that C02 to a cause that helps save the planet – preferably a cause that prevents C02 output or that sequesters it.
+However, as the LAST RESORT – if offsetting, please donate the equivalent cost of that C02 (or more than) to a cause that prevents C02 output or that sequesters it.
 Here is a nice article by the Natural Resources Defense Council on what to consider when you buy carbon offsets: https://www.nrdc.org/stories/should-you-buy-carbon-offsets.
-Two key points include: 1) they should be third-party certified (all ones mentioned here are); and 2) the action should be permanent.
-The action should be in addition to something that would have been done anyway.
-(Geiling, N. 2014, Smithsonian Magazine).
+Two key points include: 1) they should be third-party certified (all ones mentioned here are); 2) the action should be permanent; and 3) the action should be in addition to something that would have been done anyway.
+(Geiling, N. 2014, NRDC, Smithsonian Magazine).

 Some carbon calculating (and offsetting) sites.

-- In terms of offsetting, I could have sworn when I first started the group focused on Native American solar and other projects.
-Now it seems to be a Vermont-based company with some Native American staff that is mostly about global projects.
+- I could have sworn when I first started offsetting that the group focused on Native American solar and other projects.
+Now it seems to be a Vermont-based company with some Native American staff focused mostly on global projects.
 My only choice for my carbon offsets for a round trip to Texas ($28 for 1.59 tons) went to an Ethiopian clean water project, which, by providing water filtration, prevents people from having to use wood to boil water.

-- MyClimate calculates flight distances for you, but for cars, you have to calculate the distance, and oh, convert from liters and kilometers.
+- MyClimate calculates flight distances for you, but for cars, you have to calculate the distance, and oh, convert from liters and kilometers if you are I. The U.S..
 They do have a number of C02 prevention and sequestration projects to choose from for compensation.